Cubs vs. Angels Player Props Betting Odds

-Player prop bet options for Shohei Ohtani, Nico Hoerner and others are available when the Los Angeles Angels host the Chicago Cubs at Angel Stadium of Anaheim on Tuesday (first pitch at 9:38 PM ET).
+Those looking to place a player prop bet can find odds on Shohei Ohtani, Nico Hoerner and others in the Los Angeles Angels-Chicago Cubs matchup at Angel Stadium of Anaheim on Wednesday at 9:38 PM ET.

 Bet on this matchup or its props with DraftKings!